3 REASONS WHY WE SELF-SABOTAGE OUR OWN SUCCESS

 While self-sabotage is a dangerous cycle, it does not have to be permanent and you can break free.
 In fact, self-sabotage can be remedied by increasing self-awareness through intense and purposeful self-work and personal development.
 Therapy or counseling can be a wonderful tool to exposing the roots behind negative behaviors and developing healthy alternatives to return you to a more fulfilling life, which is what life intends for you.

 DO YOU THINK YOU MIGHT BE SABOTAGING YOUR OWN HAPPINESS?
 HAVE YOU IDENTIFIED COUNTERPRODUCTIVE TENDENCIES WITHIN YOUR WORK OR RELATIONSHIP HABITS?
 Call Dr. Logan at 646.798.8354.

-Dr. Logan Jones is a therapist and performance coach in NYC.
+Dr. Logan Jones is a licensed psychologist in NYC.
 If you are looking to develop higher confidence, or if you’re a creative person struggling with personal accountability, he offers one-on-one sessions to uncover your mental blockages and help set you on the path to success.

 No matter what you’re going through, whether depression, anxiety, or PTSD, there is hope.
 If you are looking for therapy in NYC his psychotherapy practice is located in central Manhattan near Flatiron, West Village, NoMad Chelsea, or Union Square.